-Quebec’s gradual reopening plan has seen Montreal’s hospitality industry emerge from months of hibernation one restriction-loosening step at a time, and today, it’s the turn of bars to welcome patrons back inside.
+Quebec’s gradual reopening plan has seen Montreal’s hospitality industry emerge from months of hibernation, one restriction-loosening step at a time.
+Today, it’s the turn of bars to welcome patrons back inside.

 The easing of indoor seating restrictions on bars in yellow zones comes with some expected restrictions: singing and dancing aren’t allowed, customers from more than two residences may not sit together, tables must be spaced two metres apart, patrons must remain seated, establishments must record customer contact information, capacity cannot exceed 50 percent, and bars must stop serving alcohol at midnight, and close by 2 a.m.